rafal-szypulka/itm_exporter/README.md

 - `collection_timeout` - maximum time allowed for collecting the latest snapshot of metric values for a single Attribute Group.

-The section `groups:` specifies which ITM/APM metrics should be collected and exposed by the experter.
-ITM exporter asynchronically collects metrics for every group.
+The section `groups:` specifies which ITM/APM metrics should be collected and exposed by the exporter.
+ITM exporter concurrently collects metrics for every group.

 - `datasets_uri` - it is a part of the API request URL that identifies particular agent type.
 The exporter helps a bit in the identification of proper `datasets_uri` for the agent type you'd like to collect.
 Run the following command:
 ```